 Handling characteristics?
 Well, it rides, steers and handles with precision, but with no excitement.
 Honda says the 2015 CR-V has been given a few choice modifications to make it ride and handle better than before.
 Have they made much difference?
 Not really – the steering’s a little quicker and the ride a little better, but it’s broadly the same as before.
 Solid, if unremarkable.

 On the inside

 There is no seven-seat option available, but don’t go thinking that makes it impractical.
 The boot is huge, and by pushing the front seats outwards, Honda’s found space for decent cupholders.
 Clever.
-New for 2015 is an Android-based infotainment system called Honda Connect.
+There’s also an Android-based infotainment system called Honda Connect.
 It’s standard on all but the most basic CR-Vs, and is reasonably easy to operate.

 Fans of automatics will be pleased to hear the new nine-speeder (only available with the 158bhp diesel) manages to stick close to the six-speed manual’s economy figures – 57.7 for the manual plays 55.3 for the auto.
 The less powerful 1.6-litre diesel manages 64.2mpg and 115g/km in 2WD trim.
 Residual values and reliability are strong and the British build quality ace.